|Available teaching periods||Delivery mode||Location|

 Please note that the Discussion Forum is visible to all academic staff and all students enrolled in the unit.
 If you have a private enquiry, use email or the personal messaging facility.

 There are some costs associated with this Unit such as the purchase of recommended books.
 Software is provided with no cost associated with it.
-Students are able to install R and Rstudio on their own computers, but should be aware that the final assessment will be in class using a Windows system, so students need to make sure they are familiar with such a system..
+Students are able to install R and Rstudio on their own computers, but should be aware that the if they decide to do their assessments on a University computer, they need to be familiar with the Windows operating system.

 Work placement, internships or practicums